 What is the Promotions Tab?

-While this helps users keep their primary inbox clutter-free, it can be a hurdle for businesses trying to reach their audience.
-Emails that land in the Promotions tab are less likely to be seen and opened, which is why it's important to optimize your emails to avoid this tab.
+While this helps users keep their inbox organized, it can be challenging for businesses.
+Emails in the Promotions tab are less likely to be seen or opened, which is why it’s important to optimize your emails to avoid landing there.

 Crafting Personal Emails

-Personalizing your emails can significantly increase the chances of them landing in the primary inbox.
+Personalizing your emails can help increase the chances of them landing in the Primary inbox.

-Here are some quick tips to set you up for success:
+Here are a few quick tips to help set you up for success:

-Using the name variable to include the recipient's first name can make a big difference!
-Check out the article here for instructions on that process.
+Address recipients by name: Using the name variable to include the recipient’s first name can make a big difference.
+Check out this article for steps on how to do that.

-Emails with too many images are more likely to end up in the Promotions tab.
+Avoid using too many images: Emails with lots of images are more likely to land in the Promotions tab.

 Avoiding Promotional Keywords

-Certain words and phrases can trigger Gmail's algorithms to categorize your email as promotional.
+Certain words and phrases can cause Gmail to flag your email as promotional.

 Encouraging recipients to help

-Sometimes the best way to stay out of the Promotions tab is to ask your recipients for a little help.
+Sometimes, the easiest way to avoid the Promotions tab is to ask your recipients for a little help.

-Emails from known contacts are less likely to be categorized as promotions. 🀝
+Ask them to add you to their contacts: Emails from saved contacts are less likely to be marked as promotions.

 Using a custom sending domain